WPTravelteam/wp-travel/readme.txt

 * WPML Translation support for email contents.
 * Old hooks deprecated.
 * Tab enhancement and issue fixes for not able to modify callback tab function using a filter.
+* Admin Email Settings tab open all and close all not working.
+* Missing tab icon on edit coupon page.

 = 2.0.3 =
 Release Date: 2nd June, 2019